 The University of California Policy on Substance Abuse recognizes dependency on alcohol and other drugs as a treatable condition and offers programs and services for University employees and students with substance dependency problems.
-Employees (including student employees) and students are encouraged to see assistance, as appropriate, from Employee Support Programs, health centers, and counseling or psychological services available at University locations or through referral.
+Employees (including student employees) and students are encouraged to see assistance, as appropriate, from Employee Support Programs, health centers, and counseling or psychological services available at university locations or through referral.
 Information obtained regarding an employee or student during participation in such programs or services will be treated as confidential, in accordance with Federal and State laws.

 The University strives to maintain campus communities and worksites free from illegal use, possession, or distribution of alcohol or of controlled substances, as defined in Schedules I through V of the Controlled Substances Act, 21 United States Code 812, and by regulation at 21 Code of Federal Regulations §1308.
-Unlawful manufacture, distribution, dispensing, possession, use, or sale of alcohol or controlled substances by University employees and students in the workplace, on University premises, at official University functions, or on University business is prohibited.
-In addition, employees and students shall not use illegal substances or abuse legal substances in a manner that impairs work performance, scholarly activities, or student life.
+Unlawful manufacture, distribution, dispensing, possession, use, or sale of alcohol or controlled substances by university employees and students in the workplace, on university premises, at official university functions, or on university business is prohibited.